-- The horizontal axis shows the input level and the vertical axis shows the output level. - The maximum number of [□] is 8. - To delete a [□], either press the key or double-click on the [□]. - The histogram display changes according to adjustment.
+- The horizontal axis shows the input level and the vertical axis shows the output level. - The maximum number of [□] is 8. - To delete a [□], double-click on the [□]. - The histogram display changes according to adjustment.
 You can also fix the histogram display to the display before any adjustments (p.81). - The tone curve mode and interpolation method for a tone curve can also be changed in [Preferences] (p.81).